-After our F1 aerodynamics workshop with Nic Perrin, we organized the F1SimStar contest for all the Formula 1 fans interested in simulation.
-The participants were challenged to create the most impressive post-processing visualization around a F1 car by using a simulation set up by us.
+After our successful F1 aerodynamics workshop with Nic Perrin, we organized the F1SimStar contest for all the Formula 1 fans interested in simulation.
+The participants were challenged to create the most impressive post-processing visualization around an F1 car by using a simulation that was set up by us.

 The Prizes for the F1SimStar Winners